 Most postgraduates will live in single-study accommodation within the Graduate College, which is located on Alexandra Park (south-west campus).
 Other single/shared flats, as well as our couple and family accommodation, is located around the wider campus.
 As a postgraduate though, wherever you live you are a member of the Graduate College and have access to all postgraduate facilities.

-Ensuite rooms have private bathrooms facilities (712 rooms);
+Rooms with ensuite bathrooms facilities (712 rooms);

 Self-contained studios have private WC/shower facilities and a kitchenette(72 units).